-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. A healthrelated work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+(2-0-0-8) This course is taken for academic credit.
+(Prerequisite: Admission to the surgical technology program and grade of C or better in BIOL 2401) Students will earn an A, B, C, D, F, or W. A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 Direct supervision is provided by the clinical professional.
 Lab fee \$87 includes professional liability insurance and drug screen.